 Human Research Ethics

-Southern Cross University ensures that all research involving human participation is conducted ethically, adhering to the National Statement on Ethical Conduct in Human Research 2023 | NHMRC
+Southern Cross University is committed to ensuring that all research involving human participants is conducted ethically, in line with the National Statement on Ethical Conduct in Human Research 2025 | NHMRC.

 Human participation in research includes a variety of activities such as surveys, interviews, medical testing, clinical and nonclinical observations, and the use of personal data or biological samples.

-The university has developed detailed procedures for obtaining ethics approval for a proposed research study.
+The University has developed detailed procedures for obtaining ethics approval for a proposed research study.
 The process is managed through SCU's dedicated research system, IRMA.
 These procedures and the support provided by the Human Research Ethics team are designed to uphold the highest standards of ethical research in humans.

 Contact Us